Holyland (Belfast)

-The Holyland, The Holy Land or The Holylands is a residential area of inner-south Belfast, Northern Ireland.
+The Holylands, The Holy Land or The Holyland is a residential area of inner-south Belfast, Northern Ireland.
 Composed of a series of streets behind The Queen's University of Belfast near to the River Lagan, the area has been dubbed 'the Holyland' from its street names: Jerusalem Street, Palestine Street, Damascus Street, Carmel Street and Cairo Street.
 The boundaries of the Holyland are generally considered to be the area between University Street, the Ormeau Road, the River Lagan, Botanic Gardens and Queen's.
 Originally home to many working class families, the area now has a high proportion of students, with many reports of anti-social behaviour.

 History

 The Holyland street network was built up to its present layout in the 1890s by Belfast's oldest firm of property consultants, Brown McConnell Clark.
 Sir Robert McConnell, a devout Christian Victorian developer and a previous unionist Lord Mayor of Belfast, was part of one of the founding families of the firm.
 Along with a builder friend, James Rea, Sir Robert McConnell visited Palestine and Egypt.
 When he later developed this area, he named the streets after the places they had visited (Carmel, Damascus, Cairo, Jerusalem and Palestine) and they became known as 'the Holyland', after the region around the Middle East's Holy Land.